PredixDev/MobileExample-WebApp-Sample/README.md

     }
     ```

+1. Load the sample data
+    ```
+    $ cd <your_workspace>
+    $ pm import --data ./webapps/MobileExample-WebaApp-Sample/test/data/data.json --app ./pm-apps/SampleApp/app.json
+    ```

 1. Define the Sample App
     ```
-    $ cd <your_workspace>/MobileExample-WebApp-Sample/pm-apps/sample-app/
+    $ cd <your_workspace>/pm-apps/SampleApp/
     $ pm define
     ```

-1. Update the info.plist for the Mobile App Container in Xcode to match the app name in the app.json and run.
+1. Update the info.plist for the Mobile App Container in Xcode to match the app name and version in the app.json and run.